SamarthMayya/Chat-App-Rails/README.md

 This is a basic facebook-like chat app built on Ruby On Rails, which makes the use of WebSockets (in the form of Rails ActionCable) to enable real time chatting.
 ## Local Deployment
-To deploy this app on your local system, follow the below steps (specific to Linux):
+To run this app on your local system, follow the below steps (specific to Linux):
 * First of all, [clone this repository](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).
 * Next, if you don't have bundler installed,(check this by running
     ```bundler --version```),